Refinitiv/Real-Time-SDK/Cpp-C/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-Ws-005: Alter VAConsumer to send Post Key Attribute as FieldList and Domain Contribution.

-vaconsumer-PING-001: Alter VAConsumer to create 1 reactor, 2 connections, both for PING but can identify either same / diff credential.
+vaconsumer-OAuthV2-001: Alter VAConsumer to create 1 reactor, 2 connections, both for OAuth V2 but can identify either same / diff credential.

-vaconsumer-PING-002: Alter VAConsumer to create 1 reactor, 2 connections, 1st connection is for STS and 2nd connection is for PING.
+vaconsumer-OAuthV2-002: Alter VAConsumer to create 1 reactor, 2 connections, 1st connection is for STS and 2nd connection is for OAuth V2.

-vaconsumer-PING-003: Alter VAConsumer to create 1 reactor, 6 connections, 1st, 2nd and 3rd connection are for STS.
-And 4th, 5th, and 6th connection are for PING.
+vaconsumer-OAuthV2-003: Alter VAConsumer to create 1 reactor, 6 connections, 1st, 2nd and 3rd connection are for STS.
+And 4th, 5th, and 6th connection are for OAuth V2.

 consumer-Ws-001: Alter Consumer to add test options for Websocket transport which are; -testCompressionZlib